-Heather Taylor is an award-winning writer, director and founder of Red on Black Productions.
-She has written short films, web series and features, as well as directed and produced shorts, documentaries and music videos.
+Heather Taylor is a writer, director and co-founder of the creative studio Cereal Made.
+She has developed shorts, web series and features – both narrative and documentary – and graduated with a Masters in screenwriting from City University, London.
 After living in Canada and the UK, Heather now calls New York home.

-Heather graduated with a Masters in screenwriting from City University, London.
-While in London she was a host on Resonance FM & Sound Radio with guest slots on CKUA (Edmonton), CKUF (Victoria), BBC London Radio and Radio Canada International.
-Her audio mini-series “How I ended up on a Small Island” reached all corners of the globe with listeners writing in from West Bengal to somewhere in the Pacific on board a ship.
+While in London, Heather attended the advanced screenwriting program at the Royal Court Theatre and authored 3 poetry collections.
+She was also a host on Resonance FM & Sound Radio with guest slots on CKUA (Edmonton), CKUF (Victoria), BBC London Radio and Radio Canada International.
+Her audio mini-series “How I ended up on a Small Island” reached all corners of the globe with listeners writing in from West Bengal to “somewhere in the Pacific” on board a ship.

-Heather is currently working on her second feature film with New York-based Small Media XL and continues to develop transmedia content programs with organizations such as The Economist and the BBC and brands such as Ikea, PayPal, Microsoft, Nespresso, Aetna, and Bank of America.
+She has also developed branded content programs with organizations such as The Economist and the BBC and brands such as IKEA, PayPal, Microsoft, IBM, Nespresso, RBC, Samsung, and UN Women.